contensis/block-push/README.md

-# Contensis cli CMS action
+# Contensis block push action

 This action allows you to push a block to Contensis CMS in your own Github Actions